BinaryBandit69/direct_link/README.md

 # direct_link

-For those who want to create a movie and downloader app, this is a useful package.
+For those who want to create a downloader app, this is a useful package.

 You can get a direct link from the URL that my support sites.